 The learning environment involves an exchange of ideas and an exploration of concepts between faculty and students and a certain level of decorum facilitates that learning environment.

-In order to create an effective learning environment, students pledge to:
+In order to create an effective learning environment, the university expects students to:

-- 1. Come to class prepared.
-This includes careful reading of assignments, being prepared to participate in discussions and completing any assignments that are due. - 2.
-Be attentive and responsive in class - 3.
-Respect fellow students' opinions and ideas - 4.
-Contribute to the class by making topic-specific comments as appropriate - 5.
-Offer critiques and alternative ideas in a noncondescending manner - 6.
-Provide a fair share of work to group projects and team activities
+- 1. Be prepared for class.
+This includes careful reading of assignments, being prepared to participate in discussions and completing any assignments due. - 2.
+Be attentive and responsive. - 3.
+Respect fellow students' opinions and ideas. - 4.
+Contribute to the class by making topic-specific comments, as appropriate. - 5.
+Offer critiques and alternative ideas in a non-condescending manner. - 6.
+Provide a fair share of work to group projects and team activities. - 7.
+Students should always exhibit good digital citizenship such as: - Responding to others in a respectful way - Using appropriate language on posts (i.e. Professional and no foul language) - If posting pictures, making sure they are appropriate and that you have permission.